-Performance monitors do more than send and receive a request, for they use real browsers like Chrome and Internet Explorer for sending the request and receiving the response.
+Performance monitors do more than send and receive a request, for they use real browsers like Chrome and Edge for sending the request and receiving the response.
 The checkpoints do more than just check the return for error messages; the checkpoint loads the response into a browser.
 Loading the content allows subsequent requests to fire and the page’s scripts and contents load into the browser.
 The monitor checks the performance of each page element.
 A monitoring service generates a visual report in the form of a waterfall chart for easier scrutiny.
 Waterfall reports make root-cause analysis easier by identifying poor performing content (third party or native) and reporting on front- and back-end performance for each element.

 Web Application Monitoring